madetech/blog/posts/privilege_bingo.md

 The tougher part is to gain wider support.
 Coming back to the privilege bingo, when a team isn't educated in areas of diversity, it is difficult to make diversity a high priority.
 Sure, diversity is gaining wider attention and people are talking the talk, but walking the walk is a whole other thing.

 One of the most challenging things is to avoid getting into ideological debates.
-I find it very easy to slip into an idealogical argument that is then held immovable because of the moral foundations I've made the argument on.
+I find it very easy to slip into an ideological argument that is then held immovable because of the moral foundations I've made the argument on.
 Arguing that it's the right thing to do and that those not helping the cause of diversity are actively working against it will only make it harder for others to join you.
 If there's one thing I've learnt it's to step around hardline views and do not make any yourself.
 To be honest, I'm still learning this one.

 Gaining wider acceptance, I think, is a slow and subtle process.
 Having leaders, including but not limited to management, admit problems is a good starting point.
 Having these "early adopters" start a dialogue with the wider team helps increase awareness and is especially effective when it's both peers and management talking about diversity and it's challenges.